OpenCyphal/pycyphal/docs/pages/demo.rst

             ...
         demo_app.py                                     # The thermostat node script

-``CYPHAL_PATH`` should contain a list to all the paths where the DSDL root namespace directories are to be found (be sure to modify the values to match your environment):
+The ``CYPHAL_PATH`` environment variable should contain the list of paths where the DSDL root namespace directories are to be found
+(be sure to modify the values to match your environment):

 ..  code-block:: sh